blockrockettech/blockchain-transfer-tests/README.md

      * 80 (single address) - 1241745 gas | 0.006208725 ETH | 2.25 USD
      * 90 (single address) - 1392239  gas | 0.006961195 ETH | 2.52 USD
      * 100 (single address) - 1527734 gas | 0.00763867 ETH  | 2.76 USD
   * These results when plotted show a linear increase in gas usage as the number of transactions increased
+  * We proved the gas costs were consistnet across environments by running some tests on Ropsten (test Ethereum blockchain) to ensure the numbers where consistent. [tx](https://ropsten.etherscan.io/tx/0xbf63f6760942ea37213b2c937d2369daa86dc0745df7cb495d376783c6f8d9af)